Density-Softmax: Efficient Test-time Model for Uncertainty Estimation and Robustness under Distribution Shifts: Additional experiments

-\textbf{Architectures and hyper-parameters.} We list the detailed value of hyper-parameters used for each dataset in Table~\ref{tab:hyper-params}.
-For a fair comparison with deterministic, we always use the exact same hyper-parameters as the Deterministic-ERM.
-Depending on the dimensions of latent variable $Z$ in space $\mathcal{Z} \subset \mathbb{R}^{d_z}$ for each backbone, we use different density estimation techniques.
-Specifically, for the toy dataset with the backbone is ResFFN-12-128~\citep{Liu2020SNGP}, we use \acrshort{KDE} to estimate the density of $Z \in \mathbb{R}^{128}$.
-For higher dimensions with $Z \in \mathbb{R}^{640}$ in Wide~Resnet-28-10~\citep{zagoruyko2016wideresnet} on CIFAR-10-100, $Z \in \mathbb{R}^{768}$ in \acrshort{BERT}~\citep{devlin-etal-2019-bert} on CLINC~OOS, and $Z \in \mathbb{R}^{2048}$ in Resnet-50~\citep{he2016resnet} on ImageNet, we use Normalizing-Flows Real-NVP~\citep{dinh2017density,papamakarios2021normalizing} which has the two Coupling structure in Table~\ref{tab:flows}.
+\textbf{Architectures and hyper-parameters.} We list the detailed value of hyper-parameters used for each dataset in Table~\ref{tab:hyper-params} and the architecture of Normalizing-Flows in Table~\ref{tab:flows}.
+For a fair comparison with deterministic, we always use the same hyper-parameters as the Deterministic~\acrshort{ERM}.

-\textbf{Dataset, source code, and computing system.} The source code is provided in the mentioned GitHub in the main paper, including our notebook demo on the toy dataset, scripts to download the benchmark dataset, setup for environment configuration, and our provided code (detail in README.md).
-We run the code on two single GPUs: NVIDIA RTX A5000-24564MiB with 8 CPUs: AMD Ryzen Threadripper 3960X 24-Core, RAM: 64GB, and require 100GB available disk space for storage.
+\textbf{Source code and computing system.} Our source code includes the notebook demo on the toy dataset, scripts to download the benchmark dataset, setup for environment configuration, and our provided code (detail in README.md).
+We train our model on two single GPUs: NVIDIA A100-PCIE-40GB with 8 CPUs: Intel(R) Xeon(R) Gold 6248R CPU @ 3.00GHz with 8GB RAM per each, and require 100GB available disk space for storage.
+We test our model on three different settings, including (1) a single GPU: NVIDIA Tesla~K80 accelerator-12GB GDDR5 VRAM with 8-CPUs: Intel(R) Xeon(R) Gold 6248R CPU @ 3.00GHz with 8GB RAM per each; (2) a single GPU: NVIDIA RTX~A5000-24564MiB with 8-CPUs: AMD Ryzen Threadripper 3960X 24-Core with 8GB RAM per each; and (3) a single GPU: NVIDIA A100-PCIE-40GB with 8 CPUs: Intel(R) Xeon(R) Gold 6248R CPU @ 3.00GHz with 8GB RAM per each.